 On the back bodice (Pattern B), add 1 inch seam allowance to the top.
 Add ½ seam allowance to the remaining edges.
 Cut one piece on fold.

-STEP 6.
-Cut two 1-inch strips for the shoulder straps.
+Cut 1 inch strips for the shoulder straps.

 The skirt is an A-line skirt.
-There are two pieces.
+There are two patterns: